rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/_index.en.md

 You need port 21114-21119 TCP and 21116 UDP open, please ensure these ports are setup when you set firewall rules and Docker port mapping.

+More information about these ports, please check [here](/docs/en/self-host/rustdesk-server-oss/install/#ports).

 {{% notice note %}}
 You should use a proxy like Nginx to deliver this over HTTPS requiring port 443 to be opened.
 {{% /notice %}}